dan-r/HomeAssistant-Ohme/README.md

 This has only be tested with an Ohme Home Pro and does not currently support social login or accounts with multiple chargers.

-It's still very early in development but I plan to add more sensors and support for pausing/resuming charge.

 ## Entities
 This integration exposes the following entities: